guilleng/c-programming-a-modern-approach-solutions/chapter22/exercises/06/README.md

 ---

-To produce the desired effect, we will rely on two facts:

-+ The `*` character can be used as a placeholder to dynamically 'pass' the value of `widget`.
+To produce the desired effect, we will rely on the fact that the `*` character can be used as a placeholder to dynamically 'pass' the value of `widget`.
-+ Using a null-terminated string as an argument is legal.

 ```
 printf("%d widget%.*s", widget, widget - 1, "s");
 ```

-Let's examine the format specifier `"%.*s", widget - 1, "t"` and understand its behavior at runtime:
+Let's examine the format specifier `"%.*s", widget - 1, "s"` and understand its behavior at runtime:

 If the value of widget is `0` or negative, the format specifier becomes `%.-1s`, `%.-2s`, `%.-3s`, and so on.
 In this case, at least one character from the string "s" will be printed.
 If widget equal to 1, the format specifier becomes `%.0s`, which means no characters from the string will be printed.